SenseNet/sensenet/docs/web-token-authentication.md

 HTTP response with status 401 (Unauthorized).
 On the diagram it is used to sign a response to an unsuccessful login, logout or refresh request.

 ### The used headers in detail ###
 **_Authorization_**: this header is a standard HTTP header and tells the service, that a client would like to authenticate.
-Its value always begins with "Basic ", that signes a basic type authentication requires a valid username and password.
+Its value always begins with "Basic ", that signs a basic type authentication requires a valid username and password.
 **_X-Access-Data_**: this header tells the service, that a client tries to access a content with a token.
 Its value is an access token head and payload.
 **_X-Authentication-Action_**: this header tells the service in case of header marked communication, that a token authentication action is requested.
 Its value can be `TokenLogin`, `TokenLogout`, `TokenAccess`, `TokenRefresh`.
 **_X-Refresh-Data_**: this header tells the service, that a client tries to refresh its expired access token.
 Its value is a refresh token head and payload.